Air campaign of the Uganda–Tanzania War: Uganda

 The UAAF was split into three fighter squadrons.
 Lieutenant Colonel Andrew Mukooza commanded the MiG-17 squadron, while Lieutenant Colonel Ali Kiiza led the MiG-21 squadron which was called the "Suicide Strike Command", and nicknamed "Sungura".
 Paxton stated that the UAAF employed about 600 personnel by 1978, while Lagarde claimed that it had 1,000 personnel.
 In general, the UAAF lacked pilots at the war's start.
 In addition, the Ugandan military possessed fifty 40mm anti-aircraft guns, man-portable air-defense systems (MANPADS) and nine radar stations for air defence.
+A rebel group, the Save Uganda Movement (SUM), later alleged that a number of UAAF members had covertly joined the anti-Amin resistance before the Uganda–Tanzania War; these individuals reportedly helped to sabotage the UAAF's operations from within.

 At least some of the Suicide Strike Command's pilots were possibly Libyan-trained Palestinians.
 The Palestine Liberation Organization (PLO) was known to train pilots for its own air force in Uganda.
 In addition, Pakistani "technicians and air force personnel" reportedly supported Amin's forces during the war with Tanzania.
 The Soviet Union also loaned air force personnel to Uganda, but the Ugandan Foreign Ministry announced that they were being placed on leave on 30 October 1978, as the conflict with Tanzania began, "to keep them out of the situation that does not concern them".